Islam in Ghana

-Islam was the first Abrahamic monotheistic religion to arrive in Ghana.
+Islam was the first Abrahamic religion to arrive in Ghana.
 Today, it is the second most widely professed religion in the country behind Christianity.
 Its presence in Ghana dates back to the 10th century.
 According to the Ghana Statistical Service's Population and Housing census (2021), the percentage of Muslims in Ghana is about 19.9%.

-According to a 2020 report by Association of Religion Data Archives, 63.5 of Muslims in Ghana are followers of Sunni Islam.
-The Maliki school of jurisprudence is the most common, though Afa Ajura's reformist activities in the 1960s saw a rise in popularity of the Hanbali school, particularly as informed by the Salafi movement.
+According to a comprehensive report by the Association of Religion Data Archives, 63.2% of Muslims are followers of Sunni Islam, while approximately 36.8% belong to the Ahmadiyya movement.
+Among Sunni Muslims, the Maliki school of jurisprudence is the most common, though Afa Ajura's reformist activities in the 1960s saw a rise in popularity of the Hanbali school, particularly as informed by the Salafi movement.
 Sufism, once widespread, has waned considerably over the years; the Tijaniyyah and the Qadiriyyah Sufi orders, however, are still represented among Ghana's traditionalist Muslims.

 Muslims and Christians in Ghana have had excellent relations.
 Guided by the authority of the Muslim Representative Council, religious, social, and economic matters affecting Muslims have often been redressed through negotiations.
 The National Hajj Council observes the responsibility of arranging pilgrimages to Mecca for believers who can afford the journey.
 The National Chief Imam of Ghana is the highest authority on Muslim affairs in Ghana.

 Some metropolitan areas and cities, especially in areas with a significant Muslim population, have Islamic or Arabic schools offering primary, junior secondary, senior secondary and tertiary education.

-History of Islam in Ghana
+History

 Islam was introduced by traders from the Sahel regions of West Africa.
 Prior to that, Da'wah workers had made contact and written extensively about the people including inhabitants of Bonoman states located in the hinterlands of contemporary Ghana.

-The introduction of Islam into Ghana was mainly the result of the commercial activities of Mande and Hausa Speaking traders.
+The introduction of Islam into Ghana was mainly the result of the commercial activities of Mande and Hausa speaking traders.

-Spread of Islam in Ghana

 Islam spread through several pathways; the Mande came through the north and north-western corridors of Ghana while the Borno and Hausa traders came from the north-east.
 Islam is thought to have successfully penetrated southern Ghana following the "collapse of the Bono and the Begho states, and its increase was encouraged by the fact that the slave trade became more lucrative and competitive".
 Furthermore, the British colonial administration in the nineteenth century enlisted people from various northern predominantly Muslim communities into the colonial army.
 Finally, the mass exodus of immigrants into forest areas of Ghana following the 1892 Sack of Salaga by joint incursion by Dagomba, Namumba and Gonja tribes depleted Muslim populations in the north while boosting that of the south.